 What happened to the time where success was measured by the happiness of your family?
 When Grandpa was thirty, he had a modest job, a decent house – nothing too large or fancy – with fruit trees in the garden, a simple sedan, a happy wife and four beautiful children.
 His wife spent her daytimes chatting up friends at the market and around town while the children were at school.
 When he returned home from work, they would all enjoy Grandma’s home-cooked dinner and then he would guide his children in their homework.
 Grandpa didn’t have much but he was successful.

 It is amazing to have a goal and to want to work hard to achieve it.
 However, many of us use this as a reason to avoid taking relationships seriously because we don’t want to start a family and bear its commitments.
 Then it no longer is a reason but an excuse.

-‘We can’t be fixed.
+2. ‘We can’t be fixed.
 We should break up.’

 Our generation has it easy.
 Everything is handed to us.
 We don’t have to search a book for answers: we have Google; we don’t have to spin the dials on the telephone: we have touchscreens; we don’t even have to step out of home: we have delivery.

 This is why divorce is becoming more and more apparent.
-During Grandpa’s days, divorce was for when things really don’t work out – a last resort.
+During Grandpa’s days, divorce was for when things really don’t work out – the last resort.
 Today, divorce is when we realize we don’t love our spouses as much as we thought we did and aren’t willing to make enough sacrifices – an easy option out.